About Us

 Amy grew up in New Jersey, but has lived all over the country and currently calls Utah home.
 In her free time she enjoys rock climbing, hiking in the desert, crafting and traveling to new places.

-Danielle Miner, MFT Intern
+Alyssa Phillips, MFT Intern

-Danielle Miner, MFT Intern
+Alyssa Phillips, MFT Intern

 Real people.
 Real progress.